periaate/envi/README.md

 Application Options:
   -E, --encode  Encrypts input environment variables into a .env.AES file.
-  -D, --decode  Decods environment variables from an .env.AES file.
+  -D, --decode  Decodes environment variables from an .env.AES file.
   -i, --input=  Filepath to the .env, .env.AES files.
 By default it uses any .env file in the current directory.
   -o, --output= Filepath to write the encrypted/decrypted environment variables to. (default: .env.AES) -A, --adopt   Adopt the current processes environment variables to add to encoding/decoding.